Lynx sign Napheesa Collier, expecting a child this month, to contract extension

 The Lynx might have to wait a while for Napheesa Collier to return this summer.
 But she'll be with the team long-term.

-Collier, expecting her first child later this month, has signed a multi-year contract extension with the Lynx, the team announced Monday morning.
+Collier, expecting her first child later this month, has signed a multiyear contract extension, the team announced Monday morning.

-The 6-1 forward was the sixth overall pick in the 2019 draft and was named rookie of the year and was an All-Star in her first year, during which she averaged 16.2 points, 6.6 rebounds and 3.2 assists.
+The 6-1 forward was the sixth overall pick out of UConn in the 2019 draft and was named rookie of the year and an All-Star in her first year, during which she averaged 16.2 points, 6.6 rebounds and 3.2 assists.

 Also an All-Star in 2021, Collier was a member of Team USA, which won gold at the Olympics in Japan last summer.
 In three years in the league Collier has played in 85 regular season games — all starts — and averaged 14.9 points, 7.2 rebounds and 3.0 assists.
 She was all-WNBA second team in 2020.